Jasper-Y/Parallel-algorithms/final_report.md

   }
   ```

   Recall that in the assignment 2, we have implemented a parallel version of exclusive scan, which decreases the time span to O(logn) on GPU.
 For the radix sorting algorithm, the `bucket_size` is the number of different labels.
 This size is increasing until the very last iteration after which the size should be the same as the input size `n`.
-Therefore, parallelizing this code should be helpful when `n` is significant large.
+Therefore, parallelizing this code should be helpful when `n` is **significant large**.
 Before each radix sorting, we copy the data from host to the GPU device.
 After the inclusive scan, we copy the data back to the host.
 We use the `thrust` library for inclusive scan.

-* Parallel the radix sorting
+* **Parallel the radix sorting**

   Finally, we discuss about this failure attempt.
 This idea is inspired from the general radix sort where each processors sort part of the data based on a uniform key digit.
 Then they sends and receives the specific portion of data from other processors and proceeds to the next digit.
 For instance, 5 processors process decimal integers.
 For the first iteration, each processor sorts its own data, keeps the data ends with i/N and sends out others.
 The first processor has xxx..xx0 and xxx..xx1.
 The second has xxx..xx2 and xxx..xx3.
 Then they sort the exchanged data based on the 2nd digit.
 And now first processor keeps and receives xxx..xx0x and xxx..xx1x.